What is an anal fissure?

 - Using hydrocortisone-containing suppositories, foams, or creams to reduce inflammation

-- Applying other creams and ointments -- a medicated cream (to help heal the fissure), a topical muscle relaxant (to relax the anal muscles), an anesthetic ointment (to reduce pain, if pain interferes with having a bowel movement), nitroglycerin or calcium channel blocker ointments (to relax the anal muscles and increase blood flow to the region, promoting healing)
+- Applying other creams and ointments; these may include a medicated cream (to help heal the fissure), a topical muscle relaxant (to relax the anal muscles), an anesthetic ointment (to reduce pain, if pain interferes with having a bowel movement), nitroglycerin or calcium channel blocker ointments (to relax the anal muscles and increase blood flow to the region, promoting healing)

 - Injecting botulinum toxin type A (Botox) into the anal sphincter.
 The injection temporarily paralyzes the anal sphincter muscle, relieving pain and promoting healing